-While I would say that raw milk is probably best (and without a doubt tastier than pasteurized milk), I think it is amazing that it alone cured my inability to drink pasteurized milk.
-I am now back living in NY, where raw milk is far more difficult to obtain, so I drink pasteurized grass-fed milk from time to time.
-And eat ice cream a lot.
+While I would say that raw milk is probably best I think it is amazing that it alone cured my inability to drink pasteurized milk.
+I am now back living in NY, where raw milk is far more difficult to get, so I drink pasteurized grass-fed milk sometimes.
+And I eat ice cream a lot.

 So… Is Milk a Beneficial and/or Essential Part of the Diet?